joakimk/minimapper/README.md

 ### Eager loading

-When using minimapper don't have lazy loading.
+When using minimapper you don't have lazy loading.
 We haven't gotten around to adding the association-inclusion syntax yet, but [it's quite simple to implement](https://gist.github.com/joakimk/5656945).

 ### Uniqueness validations and other DB validations